MicrosoftDocs/power-platform/power-platform/important-changes-coming.md

 All regional Discovery endpoints and the Discovery APIs in the Organization SDK are deprecated
 ----------------------------------------------------------------------------------------------

-Effective December 1, 2019, the [Discovery APIs](/powerapps/developer/common-data-service/org-service/discovery-service) in the Common Data Service Organization service (SOAP endpoint) are deprecated along with the *regional* discovery Web API (REST endpoint).
-Going forward, customers should transition to using the *global* [Discovery Web API](/powerapps/developer/common-data-service/webapi/discover-url-organization-web-api#global-discovery-service) endpoint.
+Effective February 1, 2020, the *regional* Discovery Service in the [Organization Service (SOAP)](/powerapps/developer/common-data-service/org-service/discovery-service) and [Web API (REST)](/powerapps/developer/common-data-service/webapi/discover-url-organization-web-api) are deprecated, and will no longer be available after October 1, 2020.
+Customers should transition to using the *global* [Discovery Service](/powerapps/developer/common-data-service/webapi/discover-url-organization-web-api#global-discovery-service) available in the Web API.

-Until December 1, 2020, Microsoft will continue to provide support, security, and other critical updates to the Organization service Discovery APIs and *regional* discovery Web API, but won't release any additional functionality beyond what has already been announced.
+Until December 1, 2020, Microsoft will continue to provide support, security, and other critical updates to the *regional* Discovery Service, but won't release any additional functionality beyond what has already been announced.

 Rules feature in canvas apps is deprecated
 ----------------------------------